-Unlike for hire purchase, lenders are allowed to seize vehicles without a court order, even if almost all the logbook loan has been repaid.
+Unlike in hire-purchase, lenders are allowed to seize vehicles without a court order, even if almost all the logbook loan has been repaid.

 Problems for purchasers

 Innocent private purchasers do not acquire ownership if they buy a vehicle subject to a logbook loan.
-Instead, they often face three stark choices: pay off someone else’s logbook loan; surrender the vehicle; or pay the lender for it again.
+Instead, they often face a stark choice: pay off someone else’s logbook loan or surrender the vehicle to the lender.

 Problems for lenders

 Lenders are also failed by the current law.
 Lenders must register logbook loans at the High Court in accordance with a cumbersome and expensive regime.
 We estimate that this adds around £2 million of unnecessary costs a year.

 The legislation sets out complex documentation requirements.
 The sanction for non-compliance is severe and disproportionate: the lender loses its right to the vehicle and its right to repayment of the logbook loan.